-Pine Lake offers 5 beautiful picnic areas.
+Pine Lake offers 4 beautiful picnic areas.
 One is a quiet river setting near Pine Creek on the eastern side of the Iowa River.
 The "Hogsback Bluffs Picnic Area" overlooks the lower lake.
-Others are located at the Upper Lake Boat Ramp, Circle Point and Horseshoe.
-The Horseshoe Picnic Area is accessible to the mobility-impaired.
-All picnic areas have fireplaces, tables and rest room facilities.
+Others are located at the Upper Lake Boat Ramp and Circle Point. .
 Open picnic shelters located at Circle Point, Upper Lake Boat Ramp and at the beach may be reserved online through the park reservation system.

 A beautiful stone and timber lodge is located high on a ridge overlooking Lower Pine Lake.
 Built by the Civilian Conservation Corps in the 1930s, it is popular for reunions and other groups.
 The lodge may reserved online through the park reservation system.

-The Pine Lake campground is one of the finest in the state.
-There are 124 camping units with electrical hook-ups, modern showers, restroom facilities and a trailer dump station.
+The campground at Pine Lake has 123 campsites, 97 of which offer 50amp electrical service.
+Modern showers, restrooms and a trailer dump station are available during the recreation season.
 Advance campsite reservations can be made through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
-Two camp pads are accessible to the mobility-impaired but the shower building is not at this time.
+25% of the campsites are available on a first-come, first-serve basis.
+Unfortunately, there are no ADA accessible facilities in the camp area at this time.

 Lake and River Activities (swimming,fishing, boating)

-A beach is located on the lower lake.
-Both lakes are stocked with bass, crappie, northerns and catfish.
+A swimming beach is located along the bike trail on Lower Pine Lake.
+Both the 50-acre Lower Pine Lake and 69-acre Upper Pine Lake offer anglers the change to catch bass, crappie, buegill, northerns and catfish.
 The Iowa river borders a portion of the park and is noted for its fine angling for channel catfish and smallmouth bass.

 Boat ramps are on both lakes and only electric motors may be used.